YoonCode/YoonCode/README.md

 #### Hi there 👋, I'm a Front-end Developer Sangjin from 🇰🇷Korea

-- &nbsp; I find problems that users (including myself) confront, and seek efficient and effective solutions.</br>
-- &nbsp; I'm interested in what makes users' habits and how to change users' behaviors.</br>
+- &nbsp; I've been working as a PM and a Front-end developer for 3+ years.
+I'm interested in what makes users' habits and how to change users' behaviors.
+I like to make better UI and better features based on a UX perspective as well.</br>
-- &nbsp; I also like to make better designs and better functions based on a UX perspective.
+- &nbsp; I've been working as a PM and a Front-end developer for 3+ years.
+I'm interested in what makes users' habits and how to change users' behaviors.
+I like to make better UI and better features based on a UX perspective as well.</br>
 ---

 #### Programming Languages